-Sections 2-8 -- CROPS
+Sections 2-6 - CROPS

-Report only crops grown and harvested from the acres shown in section 1, item 4.
-Do not include any crops raised on land which you rented or leased TO others or which was worked on shares by others during 1978.
+Sections 2 through 6 provide space for reporting crops harvested during the 1978 crop year from the land shown in section 1, item 4, of your report.
+Please report your crops in the appropriate section.
+Do not include any crops grown on land rented, leased, or worked on shares by others during 1978.

-Acres Harvested - Enter the acres harvested in 1978 in the appropriate column.
-Round fractions to whole acres except where tenths are requested, as for Irish potatoes.
+Acres Harvested - Enter the acres harvested in 1978.
+Round fractions to whole acres except where tenths are requested, as for frish potatoes.

-Quantity Harvested -- The units of measure shown on the report form are those most commonly used throughout the country.
-If you use a unit of measure different from the one printed on the report form, please convert your figure for quantity harvested to the unit shown.
-If harvest is incomplete at the time of completing this form, please estimate the total quantity to be harvested.
+Quantity Harvested - The units of measure on the report form are those most commonly used throughout the country.
+If you use a different unit of measure, please convert your figure for quantity harvested to the unit requested.
+If harvest is incomplete by December 31, 1978, please estimate the total quantity harvested.